saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

     - oracle-grid
 ```

-And now we can run the playbook
+And now we can run the playbook with the inventory file referencing both servers.

 ```bash
 ansible-playbook -i orarac.inventory orarac.yml | tee -a ora.log